jmswaney/thesis/source/10_chapter_1.md

 We also sought to apply SWITCH to characterizing myelinated fiber pathways in the brain.
 Visualizing and analyzing neural fibers with high-resolution light microscopy can provide valuable insights into many studies [@Thomas2014;
-@Wedeen2012; @Zuccaro2013], such as validating diffusion tensor imaging (DTI) and understanding the organizing principles of brain connectivity.
+@Zuccaro2013], such as validating diffusion tensor imaging (DTI) and understanding the organizing principles of brain connectivity.
 Furthermore, quantitative analysis of myelinated fibers in 3D may benefit clinical studies and development of novel treatments for many demyelinating diseases [@Steinman1999], such as multiple sclerosis and transverse myelitis.
-However, current methods for myelinated fiber visualization require either genetic labeling or a large amount of costly antibodies, limiting their utility to animal tissues or small clinical samples [@Wedeen2012].
+However, current methods for myelinated fiber visualization require either genetic labeling or a large amount of costly antibodies, limiting their utility to animal tissues or small clinical samples.

 We discovered that a subset of lipids preserved in SWITCH-processed tissues [@Hopwood1972; @Roozemond1969] allows lipophilic dyes to selectively visualize